Family Nurse Practitioner Certificate

 - Meet the University requirements for graduate study, listed in the General Catalog under admission requirements

-- Hold a Master’s or doctoral degree in nursing from a regionally and CCNE and/or NLNAC accredited program in nursing
+- Hold a Master’s or doctoral degree in nursing from a State Board of Nursing approved and/or regionally and nationally accredited nursing program

 - Provide proof of current, active, and unencumbered RN license in the State of residence